MinaProtocol/mina/README-dev.md

 $ chmod 0700 /path/to
 ```

-Additionally, you must provide a list of peers to connect to to bootstrap the node.
+Additionally, you must provide a list of peers to connect to bootstrap the node.
 The list of peers depends on the network you want to connect to and is announced when the network is being launched.
 For Mainnet, the list of peers is avaialable at:
 https://storage.googleapis.com/mina-seed-lists/mainnet_seeds.txt.